The CMS Playbook: Five plays to nail multi-carrier delivery management

 - Managing manifesting errors and delivery exceptions are already big tasks… what would it be like with more carrier complexity added?

-Very valid concerns.
-But plodding along with one carrier is inherently risky.
-Here’s just a couple of the main issues:
+All valid concerns.
+But continuing with one carrier is risky.
+Here are just a couple of the main issues:

 - If they go down, you go down